Code-KVD/news-app/README.md

 # Hello Everyone!
 welcome to the news-app react project repository.
-This is one of my personal projects which is build using React.js
+This is one of my personal projects which uses React.js

 # What motivated me for making this project?
 One day I was justing searching some new projects to make and I came across this API called newsAPI.